walterbender/Syllabi/biomimicry.md

 -----------

-* [Week 6](#WEEK6) &ndash; Problem Definition: synthesize the interim output of the liquid phase with a real-world problem;
+* [Week 6](#WEEK6) &ndash; Problem Definition: synthesize the interim output of the Liquid Phase with a real-world problem;
 * [Week 7](#WEEK7) &ndash; Consolidation: consolidate the concepts through a process of sketches, layouts, functional and material design, and cost analysis;